 John Eastman: Friend of Freedom

 Despite a massive propaganda campaign to smear the reputation of John Eastman, the evidence points to only one conclusion:

 There was no coup and Dr. John Eastman was not its architect.

 Furthermore, when you look into the facts, it is clear that Dr. Eastman is a courageous hero, a friend of freedom, and someone that Americans should be celebrating.

-Sadly, fear, misinformation, and censorship, have driven this story.
+Sadly, fear, misinformation, and censorship have driven this story.
 The goal of this page is to offer detailed links to information that many Boulderites may not be aware of.
-Below is a timeline of relevant events, information debunking the coup narrative, information vindicating Dr. Eastman (including his memo and what he actually said).
+Below is a timeline of relevant events, information debunking the coup narrative, and information vindicating Dr. Eastman (including his memo and what he actually said).
 I include links to many supporting documents as well as provide a link to how you may help the Eastman family.
 I also explain what inspired me to write this.

 Understanding what really happened on January 6 is crucial for the future of our country.
 If we examine John Eastman’s role in this, perhaps we can get to the bottom of what really happened.

 Following are the facts and a brief outline of the events leading up to the riots on January 6 and its aftermath.